-DWER also used particle monitors and Light Detecting and Ranging (LiDAR) data to identify possible sources of dust emissions.
-These monitors determined dust concentrations and assessed sources of dust in the area, including tracking of dust plumes.
+DWER also used particle monitors and LiDAR data to identify possible sources of dust emissions, their concentrations and the tracking of dust plumes.
 Dust deposition samples collected between March and May 2019 were analysed by the ChemCentre.

-The key finding for dust was that there are several dust sources impacting the area, making it difficult to clearly identify the specific sources.
+- there were several dust sources impacting the community, making it difficult to clearly identify the specific sources.

-DWER has engaged an international expert in cement and lime manufacturing to conduct a peer-review of CCL’s report.
+In August 2019, CCL submitted a report (as a condition of its licence) that identified the source and cause of the odour from the Munster premises and proposed solutions where appropriate.
+DWER subsequently engaged an international expert in cement and lime manufacturing to conduct a peer-review of CCL’s report.

-In addition to the work undertaken as part of the Cockburn Area Air Monitoring Plan as described above, DWER has also been conducting its own dust and odour analysis and investigations.
-This includes:
+Further to the Cockburn Area Air Monitoring Plan, DWER also conducted its own dust and odour analysis and investigations.
+This included:

-- DWER's internal consideration of CCL's report and further research and deliberation regarding potential sources of odour emissions; and
+- DWER's internal consideration of CCL's report and further research and investigations regarding potential sources of odour emissions; and

 Investigation of odour and dust impacts